danillucky1234/encryption-machine/README.md

 </p>

 And we can see the right decrypted message in the row 18

-<span style="color:red;">Note:</span> <span style="color:yellow;">Unfortunately, the Hill method is not yet ready, but we can assure you that our best cotributor is working on it as hard as he can.
-Soon everything will be fixed and our cipher machine will be updated with new methods</span>

 ## Reporting bugs
 If you encounter a bug, do not hesitate to report it in our Issue Tracker.
 When reporting a problem, please keep the following in mind: